 6. Articles of association

-The opportunity to waive the formal requirement for the transfer and pledge of a share to be a notary transaction only applies to companies who have a registered share capital of 10 000 euros or more.
-So actually you cannot use it during the registration.
+The opportunity to waive the notarization requirement for the transfer and pledge of a share only applies to companies that have a share capital of 10 000 euros or more.

 7. Registering for VAT